gerivanc/entropy-password-generator/README.md

 ## Changelog
 See the [Changelog](https://github.com/gerivanc/entropy-password-generator/blob/main/CHANGELOG.md) for a detailed history of changes to this project.

+## Security - Reporting a Vulnerability
+If you discover a security vulnerability in EntroPy Password Generator, please report it immediately to ensure the safety of all users.
+See the [Security](https://github.com/gerivanc/entropy-password-generator/blob/main/SECURITY.md) for more details.

 ## Contact
 For questions or feedback, please contact: dean-grumbly-plop@duck.com.

 #### Copyright © 2025 Gerivan Costa dos Santos